3CORESec/dtio-kb/README.md

   - You'll receive this information during onboarding

 After creating the secrets, simply create a new Action as per the example: [researcher/cicd/](./researcher/cicd/)

-All the information required to create your workflow will be provided during the onbard process (home folder & access keys).

-That's all there is to it.
-Simply keep your rules or signatures updated as part of your workflow and all updates will find their way into dtection.io.
-If you're working on something that you'd like to keep private while it is in progress, simple write `ci skip` in the commit message or work with branches.